eerotal/Open-Image-Pipeline/plugindev/README.md

 #### NOTICE

-Because Open Image Pipeline uses FreeImage, which is used under the GNU General Public License version 3, plugins also need to use compatible licenses.
-Additionally, plugins must include a copy of the license and a note stating that plugins use FreeImage.
-You should check the FreeImage website for more information about licensing.
+When you make an Open Image Pipeline plugin, you'll most likely use code and libraries from Open Image Pipeline and FreeImage.
+This means that you'll have to use a compatible license for your plugin, provide a copy of the GNU GPLv3 license (OIP is licensed under the GNU GPLv3 and FreeImage is used under the GNU GPLv3 too) and write a note stating that your plugin uses the FreeImage library and Open Image Pipeline libraries.
+See the FreeImage website for further information on using FreeImage and the GNU GPLv3 license for details on the license itself.